 The objective of the priority axis is development of steadfast partnership cooperation within the range of improvement of the cross border infrastructure condition oriented towards spatial integration, better quality of the environment and accessibility, more favorable business environment for new business activities and attractiveness for inhabitants and investors.
-This priority axis is targeted at the development and modernization of strategic infrastructure, communication of strategic infrastructure, and integrities and integrities and the development and modernization of strategic infrastructure, and integrities and integrities are provided at the development and modernization of strategic infrastructure.

-communication and interlinked services in the border area, ensuring compliance with EU standards.
+This priority axis is targeted at the development and modernization of strategic infrastructure, communication and interlinked services in the border area, ensuring compliance with EU standards.
 Based on the opportunities shown in the SWOT analysis, emphasis will be placed on the development of infrastructure that enables the optimal use of the region's resources, promotes growth in key sectors, business and trade, transports and logistics, services and tourism and foster the more flexible labour and education market.